StaffsUniGames/S2DPlatformer/README.md

 # Example Game

-Loading the Project, click the Green Code button on the repository And then Open With Visual Studio
+Loading the Project, click the Green Code button on the repository and then Open With Visual Studio

 ![image](https://user-images.githubusercontent.com/9059588/226904104-6db1b61d-2ca4-4c09-acdc-aa4fe73a48a3.png)